-Desktop Training - Fedora
+Desktop Training -

-Shutting down your system on Fedora actually brings up several options.
+Lesson 9/ Quiz Shutting down your system on Fedora actually brings up several options.
 To shut your system down click on System --- Shutdown from the main menu.
 Notice right above this option is the option to Logout of the currennt user.
 After selecting Shut Down a 60 second timer starts.
 If you haven't selected an option on this window in 60 seconds the system will be restarted.
 The options on this window are Suspend, Hibernate, Restart, Cancel and Shutdown.
+Suspend puts the computer into sleep mode which is known as Standy on Windows and Sleep on Mac OS X. During Suspend mode the computer attempts to cut all unneeded parts of the machine expect the RAM as it is needed to restore the computer back to normal.

 Hibernate is a feature that allows RAM to be written to non-volatile storage, such as the hard disk before powering off the system.
 Then when the system is powered on it can be restored to the state it was in when Hibernation was enabled.
 On Linux Hibernate is implemeted into the Linux Kernel by swsusp which is built into the 2.6 series.